stackbit-projects/tolistsite-33205/content/_index.md

   - type: hero_section
     title: Lists for Low-Code
     subtitle: >-
-      ToList lets you send messages to multiple people using your favotire low-code platforms
+      ToList lets you send messages to multiple people using your favorite low-code platforms
     actions:
       - label: Learn More